 Before we go into Teradata architecture in more detail, we need to talk about how a computer is built.
 After all, this is also the basis of a Teradata system.

 Teradata Architecture – Why Does Everyone Copy It?

-Teradata, as one of the pioneers in data warehousing, was and is a role model for many subsequent database systems in terms of architecture.
+As one of the pioneers in data warehousing, Teradata was and is a role model for many subsequent database systems in terms of architecture.

-Even if Teradata has come into the years, the developers of the system have already considered many details from the beginning that still make Teradata capable of competing today.
+Even if Teradata has come into the years, the system developers have already considered many details from the beginning that still make Teradata capable of competing today.

 If we look at various modern database systems today, such as Redshift from Amazon (or Netezza), for example, we can recognize many things that were used by Teradata for the first time.

-Data is permanently stored on mass storage devices and loaded into the main memory for processing by the CPU.
+Data is permanently stored on mass storage devices and loaded into the CPU’s main memory for processing.

 It is important to understand that accessing the mass storage device is much slower than accessing the main memory.
 Further, accessing the main memory is much slower than accessing data already in one of the CPU caches.

-Before data can be processed by the CPU, it must be loaded into the main memory.
+Before the CPU can process data, it must be loaded into the main memory.

 The Teradata architecture can be easily imagined as a number of individual computers that can communicate with each other: